 - Bring a recent photo of your cat to the animal shelter along with its name and the date and area where it was lost.
 Include your contact information on the back.
 We will post this on our Lost & Found board.

 - Do not delay before contacting the shelter.
-We only hold cats for 3 days before making them available for adoption.

 - Contact the Animal Control Division of the Manchester Police Department right away (603-628-6043).
 Notify them that you have lost a dog and be prepared to provide a full description of the dog (breed, color) and any identifies, such as ID tags, collar, scars, etc.

 - Contact the animal shelter and report the missing dog.
 There is a chance it may already be there.

 - Fill out a missing Lost Dog report with Granite State Dog Recovery and check out their Quick Recover Plan.